wazuh/wazuh-documentation/source/user-manual/manager/wazuh-cluster.rst

       </client>

-4. Enable and start the Wazuh cluster daemon in managers for starting the synchronization.
+4. Enable and start the Wazuh cluster daemon in all managers for starting the synchronization.

     .. code-block:: bash